Ankush1505/Bookstore-FastApi-Project/README.md

 # 📚 FastAPI Bookstore API

 This is a backend API built to manage an online bookstore.
-I built this project to move beyond basic Python scripts and master professional backend architecture using **FastAPI**, **PostgreSQL**, and **Docker/Render**.
+I built this project to move beyond basic Python scripts and master professional backend architecture using **FastAPI**, **PostgreSQL**, and **Render**.

 🚀 **Live Demo:** Click here to view the Swagger UI -> (https://bookstore-fastapi-ankush.onrender.com/docs)